Charlottesville, once marred by racist rally, revels in win

 The ebullient mood was a marked departure from nearly two years ago, when a white nationalist rally descended into violence and chaos and left one woman dead.

-The city also has been rocked in recent years by high-profile murders of female students and a bogus magazine story about a gang rape at the university.
+The city also has been rocked in recent years by the high-profile slayings of female students and a bogus magazine story about a gang rape at the university.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.